muhammad-zafar1/aiml_cert_capstone/README.md

 - [Executive Presentation](Link)

-##### Contact and Further Information
+#### Contact and Further Information:
 Content in this repository is the property of the author.
-Please do NOT duplicate without getting priori authorization from the author.
+Please do NOT duplicate without getting prior authorization from the author.
 Contact: www.linkedin.com/in/muhammad-usman-zafar-36b9199

 #### END OF REPORT ####